Benjo6/Mini-Project-2_Business-Process-Modelling/README.md

 -Details about the complain

-After the customer has filled this form in the server application (camunda-server) or answered the questions in the console application (Javascript) then the server will check if the issue is relevant to the customer service or to the tech team.
-If the issue is about the site, then the complain will be sent to the tech team otherwise will the complain proceed to the customer service.
-The releveant team will then recieve a mail by the auto mail sender about the complain, while the customer will receive a confirmation letter by the auto mail sender.
-Lastlly will the customer's mail be inserted into a email list within the Java project.
+The server will determine if the issue is relevant to the tech team or customer service after the customer has completed this form in the server application (Camunda-server) or responded to the questions in the console application (Javascript).If there is a problem with the website, the IT team will be notified; otherwise, customer support will be contacted.The appropriate team will then receive a message regarding the complaint from the auto mail sender, and the consumer will receive a letter of confirmation from the auto mail sender.Last but not least, the Java project's email list will contain the customer's email.

 ![](Customer-Complains/PictureOfTheBPMN.png)
 *Picture of the BPMN process for the approach without an external task client*